 To protect the welfare of students, scholars and staff at DIAS and in the public interest, DIAS is closed to non-DIAS personnel until further notice.
 This includes closure of the library at the School of Celtic Studies.
 All public events have been cancelled.

 DIAS staff, students and scholars are still contactable by email and by phone.
 If you are making a delivery or conducting a service please adhere to the on site policies in terms of signing in and out.

-The School of Celtic Studies is dedicated to the study of Celtic languages throughout history, both written and spoken, as well as related history of cultural, social and legal issues.
-Employing both academic staff as well as scholars, we publish books and other online resources, our journal Celtica, and host events such as our annual conference Tionól.
+The School of Celtic Studies is dedicated to the study of Irish and the other Celtic languages, both written and spoken, throughout their history, as well as related areas of cultural, social and legal history.
+Employing both academic staff and post-doctoral scholars, we publish books and other online resources, issue our journal Celtica, and host events such as our annual conference, Tionól.

-Ogham in 3D, producing three-dimensional models of Ogham stones, our earliest form of writing
+- Ogham in 3D, producing three-dimensional models of Ogham stones, on which Ireland’s earliest form of writing is preserved

 - The Bibliography of Irish Linguistics and Literature, listing thousands of publications relevant to Celtic Studies

 We also host important online resources in our field.